About Preservation Programs

 - Determine the retention of elements for individual titles, and select appropriate preservation actions, including reformatting, in a collaborative process between preservation staff and the archival staff.

 The St. Louis Preservation Branch preserves holdings stored at the National Archives at St. Louis and records at the National Personnel Records Center (NPRC).
 NARA’s Preservation Strategy plans to scale up St. Louis’s preservation services to support NARA’s Field Archives with conservation and digitization services.
+This part of the strategy has not been implemented to date.

-The Paper Lab was established in 1999 to treat the 6.5 million records saved from the disastrous 1973 fire at the NPRC.
+The Paper Lab was established in 1999 to treat the 6.5 million records saved from the 1973 fire at the NPRC.
 Treatment responsibilities expanded after 2004 when the National Archives at St. Louis opened and many of the Military and Civilian Personnel records became permanent NARA holdings.
 Paper Lab staff:

 - Treat records of high significance or those that are needed for use.